 Have you thanks your volunteers yet?
 Here's your chance!
 If you've already thanked your volunteers at a Unit event, this is an opportunity to make an even bigger impact.
 It also gives your volunteers a chance meet other volunteers who have gone above and beyond in their efforts.
 The excitement and energy from this event will flow right back into your Unit!

-This is a nifty, short, evening camp program specially designed for the Tiger rank (boys finishing Kindergarten in June).
+This is a nifty, short, evening camp program specially designed for the Lion and Tiger ranks (girls and boys finishing Kindergarten in June or starting Kindergarten in the fall).
 Come see what Day Camp and Cub Scouting is all about.
 Your evenings will be filled with great activities to work on together, including camp crafts.
-There will also be Tiger rank achievements to be earned to help you along the way.
+There will also be rank achievements to be earned to help you along the way.
 This camp is filled with Scouting fun!

-Webelos and Arrow of Light Scouts (who were Bear and Webelos Scouts prior to June) are invited to experience an overnight Boy Scout campout.
-Have fun in the outdoors, learn camping skills, work on rank requirements, and meet Boy Scouts and adult leaders from your neighborhood Troops.
+Webelos and Arrow of Light Scouts (who were Bear and Webelos Scouts prior to June) are invited to experience an overnight Scouts BSA campout.
+Have fun in the outdoors, learn camping skills, work on rank requirements, and meet Scouts and adult leaders from your neighborhood Troops.

-When we get to camp, we'll form Patrols and then do everything together using the Boy Scout Patrol Method.
-We'll setup campsites, cook our own meals over the fire and in dutch ovens, have a campfire and cracker-barrel, participate in lots of fun Boy Scout activities, and even work on some Webelos and Arrow of Light rank requirements.
+When we get to camp, we'll form Patrols and then do everything together using the Scouts BSA Patrol Method.
+We'll setup campsites, cook our own meals over the fire and in dutch ovens, have a campfire and cracker-barrel, participate in lots of fun Scouts BSA activities, and even work on some Webelos and Arrow of Light rank requirements.
 See you 'round the campfire!